 It should be appreciated that transmitted messaging within a particular droplet-enabled application may be selectively secured or unsecured, at the option of, for example, the droplet application developer or user of the application.
-Also, the level of security, for example, 1-bit, 30-bit or 128-bit encryption, is selectable at run-time.
+Also, the level of security, for example, 1-bit, 30-bit or 128-bit encryp-55 tion, is selectable at run-time.
 That is, sensitive information may be transmitted over secured channels, while less sensitive information is transmitted over less secured channels.
 As is known to those in the art, there are direct relationships between the levels of security and the constraints imposed on the network configuration and desired network performance.

-Developing Droplet-Enabled Applications
+Developing Droplet-Enabled Applications:

-Those skilled in the art should appreciate that developing a droplet-enabled application is similar to developing a GUI or desktop application using conventional component based architectures.
+Those skilled in the art should appreciate that developing a droplet-enabled application is similar to developing a GUI or desktop application using conventional component based 65 architectures.
 Well-designed desktop applications isolate routines for processing user interface, business logic and data storage functions into modules.
 The separation of user interface, business logic and data storage functions into modules affords a greater portability across differing platforms.
-For example, modifications can be made to the user interface module to account for hardware specific require-35 ments without affecting the business logic and/or data storage modules.
+For example, modifications can be made to the user interface module to account for hardware specific requirements without affecting the business logic and/or data storage modules.
 Droplet-enabled applications, constructed in accordance with the present invention, include this layered or module approach to application development.

-FIG. 7 illustrates logical layers of a conventional appli-40 cation 500 as compared to that of a droplet-enabled application 550.
+FIG. 7 illustrates logical layers of a conventional application 500 as compared to that of a droplet-enabled application 550.
 As is shown, the conventional application 500 includes a user interface layer 510, a business logic layer 520 and a database or data storage layer 530.
-The dropletenabled application 550 includes a user interface layer 560, tional client 25 is implemented as a standard native execut- 45 a business logic layer 570 and a database layer 580 that execute on an application server and provide functionality to an invoking client computer.
+The droplet-enabled application 550 includes a user interface layer 560, a business logic layer 570 and a database layer 580 that execute on an application server and provide functionality to an invoking client computer.

-The business logic layers 520 and 570 and the data storage layers 530 and 580 of the conventional application 500 and 50 droplet-enabled application 550 are substantially similar.
-A difference in the layered approaches of the applications 500 and 550 is that the user interface layer 560 of the dropletenabled application 550 includes two components, a client user interface 562 and a server user interface 564.
+The business logic layers 520 and 570 and the data storage droplet-enabled application 550 are substantially similar.
+A difference in the layered approaches of the applications 500 and 550 is that the user interface layer 560 of the dropletenabled application 550 includes two components, a client 25 user interface 562 and a server user interface 564.
 The client user interface 562 executes on the client computer 20, while the server user interface 564 executes, with the business logic layer 570 and data storage layer 580, on the application server 40.
 Application drivers within the server logical layers (564, 570 and 580) utilize the network communication protocol (i.e., event notification messages, update and window command messages) such that droplet-enabled applications executing on the application server 40 appear to the user to be executing at the user's client computer 20.
 For example, the application drivers provide instructions for rendering graphical objects, default parameters or data values displayed within the droplet-enabled application 550 to the client user interface 562.

-It should also be appreciated that an application that includes the above-described module or layered approach may be rewritten as a droplet-enabled application without substantial rewriting of existing codes.
+It should also be appreciated that an application that 40 includes the above-described module or layered approach may be rewritten as a droplet-enabled application without substantial rewriting of existing codes.
 That is, the existing application user interface layer need only be modified.